fehlhabers/teashaped.dev/content/blog/escape-the-tutorial-loop/post.md

 Or, in other words - instead of discussing a concept, you can just practice it.

+## Patterns seen in the wild
+Maybe you have seen some of these patterns in yourself or in your team (current or old)?
+Let's look at some of the behaviours which I think would benefit from the strategy I'll be describing further down...

-## The "design phase"
+### The "design phase"
-This applies to both individuals and teams alike.
+This is a phase which happens to individuals and teams alike.

 For teams, this can show itself by the team, before building anything, goes to lengthy discussions about what type of technology the new service should be built in.
 If they are building the apps in a hexagonal architecture, what database is the best and that they of course need the latest and greatest framework (just because they "need" it).

 For individuals, it can really be the same.
 You just don't have anyone else to discuss it with but yourself.
 That can be enough already in order to get stuck in paralysis.

+### I've read that...
+I believe that everyone has met at least one person who has read a bunch of articles and videos about different topics and has a lot of opinions based on it.
+If not, then maybe you are that person? ;)

+This is all good!
+You should read and get inspired from others learnings!
+But be careful - theory requires practice to be converted into experience.
+Without experience you are likely to apply a theory blindly on a use case where it makes no sense!

+For example, you might have read about all companies creating graphQL endpoints and are persistent in that the team of course needs to implement a GraphQL endpoint because it would "future proof" the service.
+The problem is, you haven't gotten the experience yet in what it would mean to implement it and what the implications are.

 ## Escaping the habit
 You might have heard the mantra: